mitmplay/mitm-play/README.md

 }
 ```
 # User Route
-[User-route](https://github.com/mitm-proxy/user-route) are available on this repo: https://github.com/mitm-proxy/user-route and it should be taken as an experiment to test `mitm-play` functionality. and if you think you have nice routing want to share, you can create a PR to the [user-route](https://github.com/mitm-proxy/user-route) repo or add a `link` to your repo.
+[User-route](https://github.com/mitm-proxy/user-route) are available on this repo: https://github.com/mitm-proxy/user-route and it should be taken as an experiment to test `mitm-play` functionality.

+If you think you have a nice routing want to share, you can create a PR to the [user-route](https://github.com/mitm-proxy/user-route) or add a `link` to your repo.

 # Early Stage
-Expect to have some changes in code as feature/fix get incrementally commited and hopefully the routes structure should be stable.
+Expect to have some changes in code as feature/fix incrementally committed.

 .